-Policyholders in Miami and across Florida are often frustrated and appalled when their legitimate insurance claim is met with indifference and delay.
-When an insured files a claim, the most common justifications offered by insurance companies for a denial involve claims the peril is not covered or the failure of the policyholder to comply with post-loss conditions.
+Policyholders are often frustrated and appalled when their legitimate insurance claim is met with indifference and delay.
+When an insured files a claim, the most common justifications offered by insurance companies for a denial involve claims that the loss is not covered or the failure of the policyholder to comply with post-loss conditions.
 However, another common strategy frequently relied on by insurance carriers to avoid paying claims is predicated on post-loss rescission.
 The Florida Legislature recently took steps to limit this tactic in the context of homeowners’ claims, but insurers still utilize this harsh tactic against many unsuspecting policyholders.

 This technique for declining claims involves rescinding an insurance policy based on inaccurate information in the policy application under Florida Statutes § 627.409 if the following apply:

 (a)The misrepresentation, omission, concealment or statement is fraudulent or is material either to the acceptance of the risk or to the hazard assumed by the insurer.